Tin Pan Alley Cats: Home media

 Following the Civil Rights Movement of the 1960s, United Artists withheld Tin Pan Alley Cats, along with the rest of the "Censored Eleven", from American television in 1968.
-Turner Entertainment (today owned by AT&T's WarnerMedia) acquired the rights to these cartoons in 1986, and has continued to withhold it from release.
+Turner Entertainment Co. (today owned by Warner Bros.
+Discovery) acquired the rights to these cartoons in 1986, and has continued to withhold it from release.

 Of the cartoons included in the Censored Eleven, animation historians and film scholars are quickest to defend the two directed by Bob Clampett: Coal Black and de Sebben Dwarfs and Tin Pan Alley Cats.
 The former, a jazz-based parody of Walt Disney's Snow White and the Seven Dwarfs, is frequently included on lists of the greatest cartoons ever made, while the latter is a hot jazz re-interpretation of Clampett's short Porky in Wackyland (1938).
 Author Michelle Klein-Hass wrote the following:

 Bootleg copies have surfaced on videotape and DVD.
 Warner Home Video has issued restored clips of the film as a part of a supplementary documentary on Bob Clampett on disc three of the Looney Tunes Golden Collection: Volume 2 DVD collector's set.
-In October 2010, it was announced that a complete version will be officially released, along with the rest of the "Censored 11", on DVD through the Warner Archives collection.
-However, a decade later, none of the "Censored 11" have been officially released.
+In October 2010, it was announced that a complete version would be officially released, along with the rest of the "Censored Eleven", on DVD through the Warner Archive Collection.
+However, none of the "Censored Eleven" have been officially released since then.